 My favorite thing about Argentium is that it is highly tarnish resistant.
 I won't go so far as to say it's tarnish free, as this isn't an ideal world, but I've had customers reporting that they've gone 2 -3 years before having to think about polishing their pieces.
 And this is no joke - when I was using traditional sterling silver I'd have to polish every piece after every show.
 But once I switched to Argentium I rarely had to re-polish any of my pieces which made me a very happy camper!
 Like you, I have way more important things to spend my time on than polishing my silver.

 But why is Argentium so tarnish resistant?
 The secret is in it's construction.
 Traditional sterling silver is usually 92.5% silver and 7.5% copper (hence the .925 designation for sterling silver).
-Argentium is 93.5% silver, 5.5% copper and 1% germanium.
+Argentium is 94% silver, approximately 5% copper and 1% germanium.
 When a sterling silver piece tarnishes, it's because the copper in the alloy is reacting to the air and turning colors.
-But the germanium creates a thin barrier between the copper and the air either dramatically slowing down the tarnishing process.
+But the germanium creates a thin barrier between the copper and the air dramatically slowing down the tarnishing process.

 At this point you might be wondering, "If putting copper and silver together create the tarnishing problem, then why not just use pure silver and be done with it?"
 This is a good question, and the answer is durability.
 Pure silver is very, very soft and any jewelry made from it wouldn't last past a few wearings.
 Since my goal is to create jewelry you'll be happy wearing for decades, using pure silver is not an option for my designs.